 Visit to the little church in Tudeley with windows designed by Chagall.
-Also to Eastbourne for a fascinating talk about the lithographs commissioned to brighten up the Lyons corner houses (good selection shown at the site of this press and this one).
+Also to Eastbourne for a fascinating talk about the lithographs commissioned to brighten up the Lyons corner houses.
 Also at the Towner Gallery a marvellous display of children’s black and white art on the year’s chosen theme Walking the Line.
 Fantastic to see it professionally curated and lit by the gallery staff.
 Sadly there are no images to see online but it is still open until 5th June.

 w/c 9th May 2016

 Enjoyed a marvellous selection of Emily Young’s work at Bowman Sculpture and an outing to call on John Scarland to see his latest exhibition, followed by a visit to South Heighton Pottery to see Chris Lewis’ fantastic ceramics on show for the Brighton Festival (along with other work – beautiful painting and gorgeous wood vessels).
 Then went again to Alfriston where the Clergy House garden looked incredible.
 Good week!

 In the midst of massive de-cluttering, finishing a series for the above course and housework, I had to visit The London Original Print Fair.
 This is one of my favourite shows at the Royal Academy each year.
 The variety of the work and methods of printing is great.
 I enjoyed meeting the artist of some of the art I liked most: Kristiane Semar with her beautiful collages with monotype.
 But there was a huge number of splendid things to see.